arcus/note_deidentification/annotation_guidelines.md

 The most common example of this is template text, such as in triage forms.
 The person conducting the triage runs though a checklist, and the results of that checklist are saved in a note.
-Items on the checklist might be things like "Fever in infant @highlight(< 12 weeks)".
+Items on the checklist might be things like "Fever in infant < @highlight(12 weeks)".
-The span "< 12 weeks" is an age, but it's not about the patient at all, it's just a generic cutoff.
+The span "12 weeks" is an age, but it's not about the patient at all, it's just a generic cutoff.

 Another example occurs in references to general guidelines or standards.
 For example, the note "Recommended catch up schedule (@highlight(www.cdc.gov/vaccines/schedules/hcp/imz/catchup.html)) for missed vaccines" includes a URL, so it should be annotated with the label WEB URLS, but it should also be checked as "GenericTemplate" since that URL is not about the patient, it's just a generic reference.